jspuij/TwokaB/docs/pages/iostutorial.md

 This should install the package.
 We need an `HttpClient` for this platform, so we install `System.Net.Http` from NuGet as well.

+The mono linker might be overly optimistic in optimizing some references away, so in addition to the Shared RCL Project, we will also add the `System.Net.Http.Json` NuGet to the iOS project.
+This will prevent a linker error when we run the application in the end.

 Optionally you can update the Xamarin.Essentials NuGet package in the project, because the default template comes with a very old version.
 Rebuild the project, there should be no build errors.